-When do I need an Ecological Survey?
+When do I need an ecological survey?

 Ecological surveys and monitoring activities are required for many different types of project, from planning applications to research and conservation management.
-These surveys are often required to accompany planning applications as a result of an NI Biodiversity Checklist assessment.
+These surveys are often required to accompany planning applications as a result of a NI Biodiversity Checklist assessment.

-The process: How long will it take?
+How long will the process take?

 Contact us for a bespoke quote!